 - Minimum GPA of 3.0 on all undergraduate work

 - Submission of resume which documents clinical experience, and/or professional letters of recommendation

 - Application forms that may include a personal statement or essay

-- West Virginia University also requires completion of an approved statistics course as well as an approved health assessment course with a grade of C or better
+- Some schools require the completion of an approved statistics course as well as an approved health assessment course with a grade of C or better

 - Advanced Health Assessment

 - Advanced Practice Nursing in the Primary Care of the Aging Population

 West Virginia students have the option to benefit from the flexibility of online courses, which allow RNs to work at their own pace from wherever in the state they live, often while working full- or part-time.
 These programs, while primarily completed online, also usually include a clinical requirement that is completed in-person on campus or in the student's local area.

 Admissions and Program Length

 The length of an RN to MSN program varies depending on both the school and the student.
 Full-time or part-time study and specialization chosen can all impact how quickly the coursework can be completed.
 For example, some schools offer a three-year full-time option or a four-year part-time option.

 The cost of tuition for an RN to BSN/MSN program in West Virginia varies depending on school and program selected.
 For instance, the cost of tuition at Wheeling University is currently $9,000 per semester, or a total of $45,000 for completion of the five semester program.
 This tuition cost does not include additional course or testing fees, or out-of-pocket expenses like books.
 Tuition costs are subject to change at any time, so make sure to check on the current costs with your school of choice at the time of application.

 For West Virginia-based nurses, there are many career advancement opportunities once you've completed your MSN degree.
 From administrative positions to educator roles, the MSN-educated nurse has a number of career paths to choose from.
 The following are just a few nursing careers that require an MSN: